 Ross and Christine both have a heart for mission worldwide and are currently based in Taipei, working as mission consultants for a large church there.

-They have five daughters and are grandparents to five granddaughters and (most recently) one grandson!
+They have five daughters and are grandparents to six granddaughters and two grandsons!